intel/ScalableVectorSearch/docs/cpp/index/vamana.rst

    :end-before: [Argument Extraction]
    :dedent: 4

-It is expected that the pysvs function :py:func:`pysvs.generate_test_dataset` was used to generate the data, graph, and metdata files.
+It is expected that the svs function :py:func:`svs.generate_test_dataset` was used to generate the data, graph, and metdata files.

 Building and Index